The purpose of this site is to function as an

 immediately.
 If possible the team moves from a covered or concealed position

 already in their entry order.
-Ideally, the team arrives and passes through
+Ideally, the team arrives at and passes through

 the entry point without having to stop.